julianes10/emem/README.md

 ## thsUNO

-Prototype to show up
+Prototype to learn and play

-## thsnano
+## thsNANO

-Here it is, and load with a usb mini cable...
+The real used sensor low power consumption device up to 2 DHT-22 sensors and one HC-05 device

 ## scsem